Dugald Semple: Biography

 Semple's mother hailed from a farm near Beith, and his father worked as a tailor.
 He was born in Johnstone near Paisley, Scotland.
 Dugald won a bursary to Paisley Grammar School and served an apprenticeship as an engineering draughtsman.
 In 1907, he moved into a tent, and later an old omnibus located on Linwood Moss.
 In 1916, he was a conscientious objector and thus exempted from military service on condition that he continued lecturing on food economy.

 Dugald Semple, vegan and "Scottish Apostle of the simple life," farmed at Davie's o'the Mill near Beith in North Ayrshire from the 1930s until around 1950, when it was a smallholding.
 Dugald was a hippy before hippies officially existed and started living in an army tent from 1907.
 He was sometimes known as the 'Hut Man' from living in his 'hut on wheels' or caravan and therefore probably did not live in the house.
 He later lived in Fairlie, North Ayrshire.
 Semple preached self-responsibility and care for others.
 Curiously for a vegetarian he appears in a photograph of Davie's o'the Mill to be keeping chickens.
 He regularly appeared on radio programmes, including Out with Romany and Hutman of the BBC.
 He lived with his wife Cathie in London for two years when he was secretary of the Vegetarian Society.

+Semple was a vice-president of the International Vegetarian Union and honorary president of the Scottish Vegetarian Society.

 A regular visitor to Ailsa Craig, he was known locally as the 'Bird Man' and was an enthusiast for outdoor living, publishing a book entitled A Free Man's Philosophy.
 He welcomed walkers and cyclists who often camped on his land.

 In 1963, Dugald detailed his dietary journey:

 I began rather drastically over 50 years ago [~1910] by cutting out not only all meat or flesh foods, but milk, eggs, butter, tea and coffee.
 Cheese I have never eaten; indeed I hate the very smell of this decayed milk.
 Next, I adopted a diet of nuts, fruit, cereals and vegetables.
 On this Edenic fare I lived for some ten years, and found that my health and strength were greatly improved. […] While I was in London (during World War I), I found it necessary to add some dairy products to my meals, but on returning to Scotland I gradually eliminated these again.

 In later life, he lived in a modern cottage and even owned a car.

 Dugald Semple died in a nursing home in Fairlie, aged 79; the cause of his death was not disclosed.
 Cathie Amos, his wife, predeceased him, dying of heart failure in 1941.
 They had no children, although Cathie had a son, Ian, who was killed in World War I.